Sathet/3D_Design/Exploring the Heart of Engines: Designing a 3D Engine Block on SolidWorks/Project description.md

 In my quest to comprehend the complex mechanisms driving our world, I undertook a personal project with the aim of uncovering the mysteries of engine functionality.
 This endeavor propelled me into the depths of engineering and design, resulting in the meticulous creation of a 3D engine block.
 Specifically, I focused on a four-cylinder gasoline-fueled internal combustion cycle with an electrical ignition source, crafted using SolidWorks.

 ![4StrokeEngine_Ortho_3D_Small](https://github.com/Sathet/3D_Design/assets/147035374/48a95fc7-f4a7-4cdb-a9e4-39ef0eac612e)

-*animation showing the four stages of the four-stroke gasoline-fueled internal combustion cycle with electrical ignition source [Wikipédia](https://en.wikipedia.org/wiki/Engine)*
+*Animation showing the four stages of the four-stroke gasoline-fueled internal combustion cycle with electrical ignition source (credit : [Wikipédia](https://en.wikipedia.org/wiki/Engine))*

 # Design

 I didn't know exactly where to start, so I decided to keep things simple first and then add the engine components brick by brick.
 To do this, I started by creating the connecting rod-piston-crankshaft assembly to observe a first motion.